2025 World Rally Championship: Sporting regulations

 The points distribution system was revised for the second consecutive season following widespread criticism of the 2024 point system.
-Points are awarded based on the general top ten classification at the end of the rally in a scale of 25–17–15–12–10–8–6–4–2–1, with additional points awarded to the five fastest crews on Sunday and the five fastest crews in the Power Stage.
+Points were awarded based on the general top ten classification at the end of the rally in a scale of 25–17–15–12–10–8–6–4–2–1, with additional points awarded to the five fastest crews on Sunday, with further points for the five fastest crews in the Power Stage.
 Points awarded on the general classification after Saturday had finished as in 2024, were dropped.

 Season report

 Opening rounds

-The opening round of the 2025 championship saw Sébastien Ogier and Vincent Landais overcome changeable conditions to be crowned the winners, despite late pressure from the Hyundai crew of Adrien Fourmaux and Alexandre Coria.
-The victory also pushed Ogier's number of Monte victories into double-digits—a total of ten wins, nine as part of the WRC and one as part of the IRC.
-Teammates Elfyn Evans and Scott Martin took a dramatic victory at the following round in Sweden by just 3.8 seconds over teammates Takamoto Katsuta and Aaron Johnston, opening a twenty-eight-point lead in the race for the drivers championship.
-That lead was further extended to thirty-six points when they won the Safari Rally in Kenya, benefitting from a driveshaft failure for the Hyundai crew of Ott Tänak and Martin Järveoja to claim the lead on Friday's second loop, which they would never relinquish.
-Toyota teammates Katsuta and Johnston were running as high as second during the event, but they rolled their Yaris on the final Power Stage, demoting them to fifth overall.
-Despite managing to finish the stage, they failed to complete the journey back to the service park and were retired from the rally.
-Toyota further extended their streak of victories to five in a row at the inaugural WRC Rally Islas Canarias, with the Japanese manufacturer dominating the rally by locking out the top four places.
-Rovanperä and Halttunen were the overall winners as they claimed their first victory of the season, having set the fastest time on fifteen out of the eighteen special stages.
+The 2025 championship commenced with the Monte Carlo Rally, held in changeable conditions.
+Sébastien Ogier and co-driver Vincent Landais took victory, fending off a late challenge from the Hyundai crew of Adrien Fourmaux and Alexandre Coria.
+This was Ogier's tenth victory at Monte Carlo—nine in the WRC and one in the IRC.
+At the following round in Sweden, the Toyota car of Elfyn Evans and Scott Martin won by 3.8 seconds over Takamoto Katsuta and Aaron Johnston (also Toyota), giving Evans a twenty-eight-point lead in the drivers' championship.
+At the Safari Rally in Kenya, the early leader was the Hyundai of Ott Tänak and Martin Järveoja, however a driveshaft failure on Friday's second loop forced them to retire.
+Evans and Martin inherited the lead and held it until the finish, extending their championship lead to thirty-six points.
+Katsuta and Johnston, who had been running second, rolled their Yaris on the final Power Stage; although they finished the stage, the car was too damaged to continue, forcing their retirement.
+At the inaugural Rally Islas Canarias, Toyota dominated by taking the top four positions.
+Kalle Rovanperä and Jonne Halttunen won their first event of the season, having set the fastest time on fifteen of the eighteen special stages.

 Mid-season gravel events

-Kalle Rovanperä and Jonne Halttunen won their home rally for the first time in their career.
+Kalle Rovanperä and Jonne Halttunen won their home rally, Rally Finland, for the first time in their careers.